 - Complete Blood Count

 Related: Soothing Foods for your Dog

 Most of the cases are treated with a higher intake of dietary fiber and other mild treatments.
-Only a veterinarian will be able to ensure if laxatives suppositories and enemas are required or not.
+Lastly, Only a veterinarian will be able to ensure if laxatives suppositories and enemas are required or not.

 However, in extreme cases of constipation, the vet will have to initiate medical interventions like:

 - Activation of normal colon function with drugs

 - Blocking the production of certain enzymes using drugs

 - Surgery in extreme cases such as megacolon

 For more natural, nutritious, tasty, and healthy food, check out:Dope Dog CBD treats and oil!

 1. What is an excellent laxative for a dog?